 The Fellowship Database is used to maintain all fellowship requirements.
 Please click here to visit the database to upload your requirements or check for missing requirements.

-The Fellowship Program of the Educational and Research Foundation for the American Academy of Facial Plastic and Reconstructive Surgery is widely respected by the medical community and represents the finest post-graduate program in the world for the training of facial plastic surgeons.
-Since its beginning in 1969, this program has prepared more than 1,100 highly specialized experts to be educators and leaders in facial plastic surgery.
+The Fellowship Program under the auspices of the Educational and Research Foundation for the American Academy of Facial Plastic and Reconstructive Surgery is widely respected by the medical community and represents the finest post-graduate program in the world for the training of facial plastic surgeons.
+Since its beginning in 1969, this program has prepared more than 1,300 highly specialized experts to be educators and leaders in facial plastic surgery.
 These individuals and their fellowship directors have performed a tremendous service to the Academy and the specialty through the development and dissemination of new procedures, improvement of patient care, refinement of surgical techniques, and the promotion of confidence in and respect for the specialty.

 Fellowship directors are recognized authorities in the teaching and practice of facial plastic surgery.
 They are private practitioners, academicians, or a combination of both.
 Applicants are encouraged to choose directors whose practice and teaching best supplement their residency training and future practice plans and teaching interests.
 Although the clinical experience may vary according to individual director’s interest and experience, the fellowship criteria and curriculum, including videotapes, provide a common base for the program.
 Applicants apply to programs of their choice.
 The interview process is from March 1 to May 31.